 How is Brightside Financial Care Different from Financial Education?

-To improve employee financial health, financial education must be delivered in small, bite-sized chunks and coupled with personalized support that reduces friction and makes it easy for employees to make the right financial decisions.
+To be effective, financial education for employees must be delivered in small, bite-sized chunks and coupled with personalized support that reduces friction and makes it easy to make the right financial decisions.

-That’s why we created Brightside Financial Care, the only model built to benefit employee financial health and employer ROI.
-Keep reading to learn more about how Financial Care works, and what makes it different from financial education.
+That’s why we created Brightside Financial Care, the only model built to improve employee financial health and employer ROI.
+Keep reading to learn more about how Financial Care works, and what makes it different from financial education for employees.

 Financial Assistants work to establish trust and understand each employee’s unique financial situation and priorities, motivators, and barriers to overcome, with empathy and without judgment.